premAI-io/state-of-open-source-ai/fine-tuning.md

 - Natural language processing: take [BERT](https://huggingface.co/google/bert_uncased_L-2_H-768_A-12) -- trained on TODO -- and replace the last layer with TODO.
 The final layers can be trained on the [tweet sentiment classification dataset](https://huggingface.co/datasets/carblacac/twitter-sentiment-analysis).

 **Use cases**:
+`NOTE`: We can even extend the process of transfer learning by unfreezing some layers of pretrained model and retraining them along with our smaller model.
+This additional step helps the model to adapt on newer domain-specific task or out of distribution tasks.

 - Limited data: when domain-specific dataset size is small, a large model cannot be trained end-to-end without overfitting.
 However if the model is mostly a frozen general feature extractor, then the subsequent trainable layers are less likely to overfit.
 - Limited compute and time: retraining a large model from scratch requires a lot of compute resources and time.
 This is unnecessary if similar performance can be achieved through transfer learning (training just part of a large model).